 We review the carrying amounts of the company's assets at the end of each accounting period to determine whether there is any indication of impairment.
 If any such indication exists, we estimate the asset's recoverable amount.
-We recognise in the statement of comprehensive income an impairment loss whenever the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
+We recognise in the statement of comprehensive income an impairment loss whenever the carrying amount of an asset exceeds its recoverable amount.

 Impairment losses for receivables whose recovery is considered doubtful but not remote are recorded using an allowance account.
-When the company is satisfied that recovery is remote, the amount considered irrecoverable is written off against trade debtors and bills receivable directly and any amounts held in the allowance account relating to that debt are reversed.
+When the company is satisfied that recovery is remote, the amount considered irrecoverable is written off against receivables directly and any amounts held in the allowance account relating to that receivables are reversed.
 Subsequent recoveries of amounts previously charged to the allowance account are reversed against the allowance account.
 Other changes in the allowance account and subsequent recoveries of amounts previously written off directly are recognised in profit or loss.